Jogool/DANSE/README.md

 Code for the DANSE algorithms

-In order to generate the node strucuture grab it from this repo [https://github.com/Jogool/WSN-generation.git]
+In order to generate the node structure grab it from this repo [https://github.com/Jogool/WSN-generation.git]

 For a wrapper that does it all included in a handy zip, click this think